 I think clearly enough to proofread literary works, and started to volunteer my time to coach a few friends through essential oil use, and teaching a few coaches how to properly support clients who endure similar chronic health issues as I’ve overcome.

-2015 update – I am completely symptom-free, AND regaining an income!
+2 Years Later – 2015 update – I am completely symptom-free, AND regained an income!

 My family eats a mostly Paleo diet with some organic ancient grains now that my gut has healed.
 I’ve stepped up our essential oil use even more, and found personal care products and cosmetics without toxins in them…. which means I no longer have to DIY or go without everything!